vishaltak/gitlab-development-kit/doc/index.md

   1. Add a repository for the latest version of Git.

-     - For Ubuntu, install `software-properties-common` and add the git-core PPA repository:
+     - For Ubuntu, install `software-properties-common` and add the `git-core/ppa` repository:

        ```shell
        sudo apt install software-properties-common